conductrics/conductrics-js-wrapper/README.md

 A few more advanced options:

-+ `server` - provide if you have been assigned a 'private' Conductrics server - the default is `http://api.condutrics.com`
++ `server` - provide if you have been assigned a 'private' Conductrics server - the default is `//api.condutrics.com` (we recommend starting with `//`, which will cause http:// or https:// to be used dynamically at runtime)
 + `transport` - pluggable transport, see source for details.
 If you provide your own transport, you could re-compile the JavaScript without micro-ajax for a smaller file size.
 + `scodestore` - pluggable session code store, see source for details.
 If you provide your own store, you could re-compile the JavaScript without cookie-lite for a smaller file size.